FeroxFoxxo/MQReawakened/README.md

 Please read the [developer guide here on how to set up MQReawakened](https://github.com/FeroxFoxxo/MQReawakened/wiki/Setting-Up-The-Development-Environment).

+If you want to play 2012 or earlier (NOT RECOMMENDED), please use the *new and improved!* [MQClient found here](https://github.com/FeroxFoxxo/MQClient).

 ## Gameplay

 The project's goal is to faithfully recreate the game as it was at the time of the targeted build.